vtex/xpt/README.md

   * [Configuring a block](#configuring-a-block)
   * [Plug and play](#plug-and-play)

 Stores using [VTEX IO](https://vtex.io/) can edit their content through the Storefront editor.
-This app allows a store admin to edit the layout, content and style of every page in the store.
+This app allows a store admin to edit the layout, content, and style of every page in the store.

-The default store installed on an VTEX IO store uses the [Dream Store](https://github.com/vtex-apps/dreamstore) theme.
+The default store installed on a VTEX IO store uses the [Dream Store](https://github.com/vtex-apps/dreamstore) theme.
 That is defined by the `vtex.dreamstore` app and it already provides a fully featured and highly configurable store that is continuously being improved by VTEX.

 ## Blocks

 The store builder allows you to extend existing blocks, like the ones provided by the Dream Store, allowing them to replace the blocks they extend via the Storefront editor.
-They also allow you to build completely new blocks that provide functionality specific to your business needs and, then, create templates to insert those new blocks in your client's store while still benefiting from the continuous progress made by the Dream Store and it's extensions on the other parts of your store.
+They also allow you to build entirely new blocks that provide functionality specific to your business needs and, then, create templates to insert those new blocks in your client's store while still benefiting from the continuous progress made by the Dream Store and its extensions on the other parts of your store.

 ### Providing new templates

-Let's build an app that provides a new home page template.
-Our template will be available on the Storefront editor for the admin to select among the various templates available.
-The Dream Store provides a home page template and the various blocks used in it, among several other templates and blocks, let's use the available blocks to build a home page different from the Dream Store's home page.
+Let's build an app that provides a new homepage template.
+Our template is available on the Storefront editor for the admin to select among the various templates available.
+The Dream Store provides a homepage template and the various blocks used in it, among several other templates and blocks, let's use the available blocks to build a homepage different from the Dream Store's homepage.

-First, we will need to [build a new IO app](http://help.vtex.com/en/tracks/vtex-io-getting-started).
+First, we need to [build a new IO app](http://help.vtex.com/en/tracks/vtex-io-getting-started).
 Let's call our app `partner.theme`.
-The starting point to creating a new template is the `store` builder.
+The starting point for creating a new template is the `store` builder.
 First, let's use that by declaring it on our app's `manifest.json`.

 ```jsonc
 {